microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 ## Defining the container contents

-In our app, we only need a single instance of this single model for our single die.
+In our app, we only need a single instance of this single model for our single dice.
 However, in more complex scenarios we might have multiple model types with many model instances.
 The code you'll write to specify the type and number of data objects your application uses is the **container code**.

-Since we only need a single die, the Fluid Framework provides a class called [ContainerRuntimeFactoryWithDefaultDataStore][] that we can use as our container code.
+Since we only need a single dice, the Fluid Framework provides a class called [ContainerRuntimeFactoryWithDefaultDataStore][] that we can use as our container code.
 We'll give it two arguments: the type of the model factory that we want a single instance of, and the list of model types that our container code needs (in this case, just the single model type).
 This list is called the **container registry**.